The 12 Best Whiskey, Beer and Wine Subscriptions of 2020

 Not new by any means, membership into the 35-year-old club grants, among other things, access to some of the most award-winning scotch in the world of late.
-Earlier this year, SCWS took home a whopping six Double Golds at the San Francisco Spirits Competition, including the Director’s Award for Excellence, Best in Show Whisky and Best Blended Malted Scotch.
+In 2019, SCWS took home a whopping six Double Golds at the San Francisco Spirits Competition, including the Director’s Award for Excellence, Best in Show Whisky and Best Blended Malted Scotch.

 The catch?
 SMWS doesn’t actually make its own whisky; rather, it acquires casks from other distilleries in the UK and sells them in limited runs on its website.
 The $99 a year membership grants you access to these sales (which inevitably sell out rather quickly), various social tasting events, a quarterly magazine and other scotch-drinking resources.